Guide · Last updated 2026-04-03

 PACKRAT Buylist

-Use the Marketplace when you want to set your own price and potentially earn more — ideal for rare cards, played-condition cards, or cards not on the buylist.
+Use the Marketplacewhen you want to set your own price and potentially earn more, ideal for rare cards or when you're happy to wait for the right buyer.

 Know What Your Cards Are Worth